 - Former members of our Armed forces deserve the best opportunities.

-The Helmets to Hardhats Official Website can be reached at
+The Helmets to Hardhats United States website can be found at